front-matter/invenio-rdm-starter/docs/index.md

 * The Docker image uses `gunicorn` as the WSGI server instead of `uwsgi`.
 * Docker Compose uses `Caddy` as the reverse proxy server instead of `Nginx`.
 InvenioRDM Starter will run locally at `https://localhost`, and uses a self-signed ssl certificate issued by `Caddy`.
 * Docker Compose uses `Redis` as the message broker instead of `RabbitMQ`
+* Initial setup happens via a script running at container startup instead of via invenio-cli.

+## FAQ

+**How do I get a secure SSL certificate on localhost?**
+: [Let's Encrypt](https://letsencrypt.org/) can automatically generate SSL certificates, and that functionality is built into the Caddy reverse proxy.
+Let's Encrypt doesn't work on localhost, but Caddy auto-generates a self-signed SSL certificate.
+This is an intermediary certificate, the corresponding root certificate isn't automatically used in a Docker Compose setup.
+You can copy the root certificate from your running Caddy container into your operating system certificate store.
+It only works on localhost and is valid for 10 years.